-- Type: Parks and Gardens, Zoos and Aquariums
+- Parks and Gardens, Zoos and Aquariums Type

-- Time to Spend: 2 hours to Half Day
+- 2 hours to Half Day Time to Spend

-Every autumn, Jackson Hole resonates from the distinctive bugle calls of one of its most prominent residents: elk.
-These large deer-like creatures have roamed Jackson Hole and the nearby Teton Mountains by the thousands for many years, but they still have difficulty finding food during the harsh winter months.
+Every autumn, Jackson Hole resonates from the distinctive mating calls of one of its most prominent residents: elk.
+These large, deer-like creatures have roamed Jackson Hole and the nearby Teton Mountains by the thousands for many years, but they still have difficulty finding food during the harsh winter months.
 So as temperatures begin to drop, the Hole's herds make their way to the National Elk Refuge, a massive non-enclosed sanctuary.
 Visit the refuge in winter to find them waiting for spring thaw, munching on staff-provided alfalfa pellets.